YU88John/serverless-note-taking-app/README.md

 ![POST HTTP method](Postman-POST.jpg)

-The expected query parameters that I have written in my Lmabda Codes are as follows:
+The expected query parameters that I have written in my Lambda codes are as follows:

 - **CU function**
     - Name